william-santini/WiSSkHy/README.md

 ## The WiSSkHy framework
-**`WiSSkHy` is a local and flexible framework** built with R-Shiny and SQLite for hydrological data management based on an SQLite database and fully open-source tools.
-Its database architecture is conceptually aligned with the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html), and designed following the [FAIR principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable), with a focus on interoperability (OGC/ISO standards) and reusability (open formats, reproducible workflows).
+**`WiSSkHy` is a local, modular, and fully open-source** framework built with `R Shiny`, `Julia`, and `SQLite` (with migration planned to `PostgreSQL`) for hydrological data management and visualization..
+Its database architecture is conceptually aligned with the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html), and designed following the [FAIR principles](https://www.go-fair.org/fair-principles/) (*Findable, Accessible, Interoperable, Reusable*), with a focus on interoperability (OGC/ISO standards) and reusability (open formats, reproducible workflows).

 <img width="1870" height="979" alt="image" src="https://github.com/user-attachments/assets/71a519ba-cd3c-4bc6-a2b6-af1a4500ca9c" />